yulia-petrova/yulia-petrova.github.io/content/publication/2017_Durbin/index.md

 #publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: Zapiski Nauchnykh Seminarov POMI
+publication: Zapiski Nauchnykh Seminarov POMI, 466:211--233
 #publication_short:

 abstract: We find the exact $L_2$-small ball asymptotics for some Durbin processes.
 These processes are finitedimensional perturbations of a Brownian bridge $B(t)$ and naturally appear in statistics as limit ones when one constructs goodness-of-fit tests of $\omega^2$-type for testing a sample for some distribution with estimated parameters.
 Earlier, in the work of Nazarov and Petrova, Kac–Kiefer–Wolfowitz processes (which correspond for testing normality) were considered, where a technique for obtaining asymptotics of oscillating integrals with a slowly varying amplitude has been developed.
 Due to this, it is possible to calculate the asymptotics of small deviations for Durbin processes for certain distributions (Laplace, logistic, Gumbel, gamma).